owickstrom/wickstrom.tech/src/posts/2025-08-28-findings-bugs-coding-agent-lightweight-dst.md

     reproducible, so that's a start.

-Finally, we were able to verify an older bug fix, where Anthropic's API would send an invalid message with an empty tool use block array.
+Furthermore, we were able to verify an older bug fix, where Anthropic's API would send an invalid message with an empty tool use block array.
 That used to get the agent into an infinite loop.
-With the fuzzer, we verified and improved the old fix.
+With the fuzzer, we verified and improved the old fix which had missed another case.

 ## Future Work

 I've left you waiting for too long: why this entropy buffer instead of just a seed?
-Right, so the idea is to use that string to mutate the inputs, instead of just bombarding with new random data every time.
-If we can track which parts of the entropy was used where, we can make those slices "smaller" or "bigger".
+Right, so the idea is to use that string to mutate the test input, instead of just bombarding with random data every time.
+If we can track which parts of the entropy was used where, we can make those slices "smaller" or "bigger."
 We can use something like gradient descent or simulated annealing to optimize inputs, maximizing some objective function set by the fuzzer.
 Finally, we might be able to minimize inputs by manipulating the entropy.

-In case the Javascript community gets some powerful fuzzing framework like AFL+, that could also just be plugged in.
+In case the JavaScript community gets some powerful fuzzing framework like AFL+, that could also just be plugged in.
 Who knows, but I find this an interesting approach that's worth exploring.
-I believe this is also similar to how Hypothesis works?
-Someone please correct me if that's wrong.
+I believe this is also similar to how Hypothesis works under the hood.
+Someone please correct me if that's not the case.

 Anyhow, that's today's report from the generative testing mines.
-See ya!
+Cheers!